 How HMRC Deals With Tax Disputes

-More often than not that review (which usually takes a couple of months) also endorses the conclusion in the closure notice (sometimes with minor adjustments to things like proposed penalties).
+Generally, that review (which usually takes a couple of months) also endorses the conclusion in the closure notice (sometimes with minor adjustments to things like proposed penalties).

 Closing Disputes With HMRC

-These directions require HMRC to prepare and issue a detailed written statement of case within 60 days which will set out in detail HMRC’s legal and factual arguments.
+These directions require HMRC to prepare and issue a detailed written statement of case within 60 days, which will set out in detail HMRC’s legal and factual arguments.

 Alternative Dispute Resolution (“ADR”) mediation